-Center for the Advancement of Team Science, Analytics and Systems Thinking in Health Services Research (CATALYST)
+Center for the Advancement of Team Science, Analytics, and Systems Thinking in Health Services and Implementation Science Research (CATALYST)

 CATALYST is a center within The Ohio State University College of Medicine focused on advancing research and discovery at Ohio State in the delivery of health services across the continuum of care using a team science approach.
 As an innovative and independent center within the College of Medicine, CATALYST is focused on providing a well-recognized hub for health services and implementation science research efforts within the college.

 Our missionTo catalyze faculty at The Ohio State University Wexner Medical Center to engage in meaningful health services research (HSR) and implementation science.